anthonyrussano/naturalscholar.com/docs/index.md

-# Welcome
+#

-It Works!
-(This website is being served courtesy of IPFS)
+## Welcome to Natural Scholar

+    This is a research project.